 [Heading deleted in Gazette 12 Aug 2003 p.
 3663.]

-9. Poisons permit (Industrial)
+9. Poisons permit (industrial)

 This permit shall authorise the holder to purchase from a manufacturer or wholesale supplier such poisons as are specified in the permit, which shall be in the Form 7 in Appendix A.